wp-document-revisions/wp-document-revisions/readme.txt

 `summary` (with a true/false parameter) that will add the excerpt for the revision to the output.

+`show_pdf` (with a true/false parameter) that, for accessibility, will display `(PDF)` as part of links if this links to a PDF document.

 `new_tab` (with a true/false parameter) that will open the revision in a new browser tab rather than in the current one.

-Both of these boolean variables can be entered without a value (with default value true ).
+These boolean variables can be entered without a value (with default value true ).

 = Block Usage =